Whole foods and your hearing health

 - Pepper, to taste

 Soak garbanzo beans overnight in crock-pot on low temperature.
 Drain.
-In large mixing bowl, mix garlic, spinach, salt, pepper, lemon juice and tahini with hand mixer, food processor or emulsifier to desired consistency.
+In a large mixing bowl, mix garlic, spinach, salt, pepper, lemon juice and tahini with hand mixer, food processor or emulsifier to desired consistency.
 Serve with raw veggies and pita bread.

 Check out last month’s spinach salad recipe for a quick and tasty dinner.
 Get creative and switch out the grapefruit for blackberries; chicken for fish.